robertlarkins/preferred-development-practices/C#/SolutionStructure.md

 A solution should be stored in a source control repository so that change can be tracked and managed.
 So create a repository (such as in git), put the solution here and commit any changes.

 See SourceControlPractices.md.
+ - This file will have repository naming
+ - atomic commits
+ - Git commit messages
+ - pull requests
+ - branching, rebase, and features

 ## Physical Folder Structure

 The base structure of a solution is provided by its physical folder layout on the disk.
 David Fowler provides a [good layout for dotnet folders](https://gist.github.com/davidfowl/ed7564297c61fe9ab814) that has seen wide adoption (eg: [Mvc](https://github.com/aspnet/Mvc)).
-The following layout is his recommended .NET project structure:
+The following layout is based on his recommended .NET project structure, but updated for .Net Core 3 or newer:

 ```
 $/